OsmosysSoftware/dev-standards/process/mockoon-usage.md

 ![Mockoon copy route configuration](assets/mockoon-copy-route-configuration.png)

-You can then paste this content in a file for saving it.
+You can then paste this content into a file for saving it.

 Further, you can also add a route using the copied configuration: